Code-Institute-Submissions/my-own-website/README.md

 that one can use to improve company work and results.
 The web site is made to function as advertisement for the person and is directed to catch the attention of possible collaborators or employers.
 Basically:

-•	To advertise the person
+-To advertise the person
-•	To attract employers and collaborators
+-To attract employers and collaborators

 ### UX
 To make the web page attractive for the audience there are used pastel and calm colours